input-output-hk/marlowe-doc/tutorials/guides/escrow-rest.md

 ### Mediator address and funds

 Check that an address and key has been created for the mediator.
-If not, see "Creating Addresses and Signing Keys" in [Lesson 0.
-Preliminaries](00-preliminaries.md).
+If not, see "Creating Addresses and Signing Keys" in [Preliminaries](preliminaries.md).

 ```bash